British Board of Agrément: History

 The forerunner of the BBA, the Agrément Board, was modelled on an arrangement operating in Belgium, hence the French word agrément, which translates literally as 'approval'.

 The British Board of Agrément (BBA) is a construction industry approvals body, originally set up in by government and offering product and installer approval.
 Agrément certificates cover 200 different product sectors and the largest of these are insulation and roofing.
 In the former the BBA has run an Approved Installer Scheme for more than 30 years, linking installations of injected cavity wall insulation to BBA approval of the systems and dealing with both the system supplier and installer.
 BBA approvals show compliance with Building Regulations and other requirements, including installation quality.

 The BBA also inspects for the Fenestration Self Assessment Scheme (FENSA), the Federation of Master Builders and for some certificate holders to check that installers demonstrate good practice on site.
 The BBA also run the Highways Authorities Product Approval Scheme (HAPAS) for Highways England, County Surveyors Society and other agencies in the UK.
 This is similar to the Agrément Certificate process but applied to highways products.
 Some of these have Approved Installer schemes linked to them and the BBA also inspects those.

+In March 2026, the BBA's accreditation was suspended by the UK government-appointed UKAS accreditation body and it could not issue safety certificates to building products manufacturers.
+BBA said the issue concerned company documentation, and said the suspension would be temporary.